mikeknox/aws-paramstore-secrets-buildkite-plugin/README.md

 # Elastic CI Stack SSM secrets hooks

+:warning: I can't actively support or develop this plugin at the moment.
+I would strongly recommend looking at this <https://github.com/buildkite-plugins/aws-ssm-buildkite-plugin> instead.

-__This project was heavily inspired by [Elastic CI stack S3 secreets hook](https://github.com/buildkite/elastic-ci-stack-s3-secrets-hooks)__
+__This project was heavily inspired by [Elastic CI stack S3 secrets hook](https://github.com/buildkite/elastic-ci-stack-s3-secrets-hooks)__

 This hook wil expose secrets to your build steps stored in AWS SSM parameter store.
 Comparing to the S3 solution, this hook have the following features: